collective/collective.recipe.solrinstance/README.rst

     Defaults to ``default``.

 autoCommitMaxDocs
-    Let's you enable auto commit handling and force a commit after at least the number of documents were added.
+    Lets you enable auto commit handling and force a commit after at least the number of documents were added.
 This is disabled by default.

 autoCommitMaxTime
-    Let's you enable auto commit handling after a specified time in milli seconds.
+    Lets you enable auto commit handling after a specified time in milliseconds.
 This is disabled by default.

 requestParsers-multipartUploadLimitInKB
     Optional ``<requestParsers />`` parameter useful if you are submitting